|Nutritional Guidelines (per serving)|

 Once the noodles are browned, add the rice and water to the pot and bring to a boil.
 Cover, reduce the heat down to low, and simmer for about 20 minutes or until the water has been absorbed and the rice is tender.

-Fluff with a fork, season with salt and pepper and add in chopped parsley or toasted nuts, if using.
-Serve as a side dish to fish, chicken or beef.
+Fluff with a fork, season with salt and pepper, and add in chopped parsley or toasted pine nuts, if using.
+Serve as a side dish to fish, chicken, or beef.